-John Abbott College has been part of the community and a part of employee and student lives for almost 50 years.
-We have no way of knowing how many of our students come to class hungry because their cupboards are empty.
+John Abbott College has been part of the community and a part of employee and student lives for 50 years.
+We have no way of knowing how many of our students were attending their classes hungry because their cupboards are empty.
 We do know, however, that the number of requests for help is growing every year.
 Students, some with young children, are seeking help to try to make ends meet.
 School fees, groceries, textbooks, many of the day-to-day necessities that most take for granted, remain out of reach for a growing group of JAC students, our students.

 The Student Assistance Fund, created by faculty & staff many years ago, exists to help those students, to ensure that everyone has the opportunity to complete their studies, regardless of their financial situation.

 The Holiday Appeal is one of the most important fundraisers of the year for our students in need.
-Did you know that your 2018 donation raised $8 765?
-The 2018 Student Assistance Fund provided $63,666 to our students over and above any bursaries they received.
+Did you know that your 2019 donation raised $12,755?
+During the 2019-2020 school year, the Student Assistance Fund provided $32,320 to our students over and above any bursaries they received.

 The Student Assistance Fund